f4exb/sdrangel/plugins/samplesource/sdrdaemon/readme.md

 <h3>1: Frequency</h3>

-This is the center frequency in the distant receiver sent over in the meta data
+This is the center frequency in kHz sent in the meta data from the distant SDRdaemon instance and corresponds to the center frequency of reception.

 <h3>2: Auto correction options</h3>

-These buttons control the DSP auto correction options:
+These buttons control the local DSP auto correction options:

   - **DC**: auto remove DC component
   - **IQ**: auto make I/Q balance

 <h3>3: Date/time</h3>

 This is the current timestamp of the block of data sent from the receiver.
 It is refreshed about every second.
-This may not and is usually not the timestamp of the samples currently shown in the displays and in the audio since there is a failty large buffer in place to damper the network varying speed (see: 5.5: Main buffer length in seconds).
+This may not and is usually not the timestamp of the samples currently shown in the displays and in the audio since there is a failty large buffer in place to damper the variations of data receiving speed due to the network (see: 5.5: Main buffer length in seconds).

 <h3>9: Main buffer R/W pointers gauge</h3>